Auckland DHB Audiology Service

 For more information on Universal Newborn Hearing Screening please visit www.nsu.govt.nz or call the Newborn Hearing Screening office at Auckland District Health Board on (09) 307 4949 ext: 25020.

 For more information on Newborn Hearing Screening, see Your Baby's Hearing Screening

 Referrals are accepted for children aged newborn right through to school leavers.
-High priority is given if there is a family history of hearing loss, if they have had serious illnesses (e.g. meningitis) or trauma where hearing could be affected or significant speech delay.
+High priority is given if they have had serious illnesses (e.g. meningitis) or trauma where hearing could be affected or have significant speech delay.